MTBench: A Multimodal Time Series Benchmark for Temporal Reasoning and Question Answering: Task Curation

+\xhdr{Correlation Prediction} Linking news sentiment to subsequent stock movements is inherently challenging due to market unpredictability.
+An effective LLM should be able to infer not only whether such a causal relationship exists but also its direction and strength.
+We formulate this as a classification task under two labeling schemes: a coarse 3-way classification (\textit{positive}, \textit{neutral}, \textit{negative}) and a finer 5-way classification (\textit{strong/moderate positive}, \textit{no relation}, \textit{moderate/strong negative}).
+Labels are created with actual price data to ensure real-world alignment.
+The label distribution (shown in Figure~\ref{fig:correlation_distribution} in Appendix~\ref{appd:correlation_label}) reveals a predominance of negative correlations, which is a slightly surprising finding, as it suggests that in most cases, news sentiment is inversely related to subsequent stock trends.
+This asymmetry not only complicates the learning signal but also presents a difficult challenge for model performance.

-\xhdr{Multi-choice Question Answering} This task is designed to evaluate an LLM’s ability to reason over multimodal textual analysis with time-series comprehension.
+\xhdr{Multi-choice Question Answering} This task is designed to evaluate LLM’s ability to reason over multimodal textual analysis with time-series comprehension.
 To construct this task, we prompt an LLM to generate both correct and incorrect statements based on stock price time-series, as well as accompanying news articles.
-The correctness of a statement is determined by grounding it in textual evidence from the news, factual trends within the time-series, or valid causal relationships.
+The correctness of a statement is determined by grounding it in textual evidence from the news, factual trends in the future time series, or valid causal relationships.
 In contrast, incorrect statements may stem from false claims, misinterpretations of events, flawed causal inferences, or misunderstandings of time-series trends.
 Once generated, these correct and incorrect statements are formulated into multi-choice QA samples for LLM evaluation.
-As illustrated in Figure~\ref{fig:news-driven_QA}, the incorrect statement (A) contradicts the information provided in the financial news, while the correct statements (B, C, and D) can be inferred from either the news content or the actual stock price movements.
-This task challenges models to not only comprehend the semantic meaning of textual and numerical data but also discern causal relationships between them.
+As illustrated in Figure~\ref{fig:news-driven_QA}, the incorrect statement (A) contradicts the information provided in the financial news, while the correct statements (B, C, and D) can be inferred from either the news or stock price movements.
+This task challenges models to not only comprehend the semantic meaning of textual and numerical time series but also discern causal relationships between them.